Skip to main content

 To check current status: Log in to your HMRC personal tax account, navigate to "Check your Income Tax", and look for the Marriage Allowance entry under your allowances.
 If it is missing and you expected it to be there, that is a gap worth investigating.

-If you want to see the precise impact on your monthly take-home pay before or after the transfer, run your salary through our income tax calculator with and without the additional £1,260 of allowance.
+If you want to see the precise impact on your monthly take-home pay before or after the transfer, run your salary through our income tax calculator with and without the £1,260 of allowance moving across.

 The N Code Is Confirmation, Not a Mystery